 All of our staff would be grateful for any appreciation you care to show them in the form of tips.
 We have a tip box available.
-R10 per guest per day is suggested, but this should be a minimum of R60 and a maximum of R1,000 depending on length of stay and entirely at your discretion.
+R10 per guest per day is suggested, but this should be a minimum of R60 and a maximum of R1,000 depending on the length of stay and entirely at your discretion.
 This amount will be shared between staff members on a quarterly basis.

 The train station is built on land donated to the Town Council in 1863, as part of the British Government’s first railway line to the North.
 A condition of the donation was that every passenger train using the line would have to stop in Wellington.
-It was the terminus at which the early locomotives turned, allowing fresh produce from the interior to be brought into Wellington by wagon to meet buyers from Cape Town who had travelled by train.
+It was the terminus at which the early locomotives turned, allowing fresh produce from the interior to be brought into Wellington by wagon to meet buyers from Cape Town who had traveled by train.

 Originally known as Limiet Vallei (border or frontier valley), the area became known as Val du Charron or Wagenmakersvallei (Valley of the Wagon Maker) towards the end of the 17th century when the French Huguenots settled here.
-After the eventual establishment of the town in 1840, the name was changed to Wellington in honour of the renowned soldier and conqueror of Napoleon at the battle of Waterloo
+After the eventual establishment of the town in 1840, the name was changed to Wellington in honor of the renowned soldier and conqueror of Napoleon at the battle of Waterloo.

 Human occupation dates back to Stone Age groups like the Khoikhoi and the San, to the settlement of Free Burghers and Huguenot refugees.
 The first title deeds were signed by Willem Adriaan van der Stel in 1699.
-Pioneers, such as Andrew Geddes Bain, builds the first road to the interior across the Limiet Mountains and Andrew Murray revolutionizes education for girls by the establishment of the Huguenot Seminary.
+Pioneers, such as Andrew Geddes Bain, build the first road to the interior across the Limiet Mountains and Andrew Murray revolutionizes education for girls by the establishment of the Huguenot Seminary.

-In the 1840s Andrew Geddes Bain was working on the Michell’s Pass, when he began to contemplate a pass through the Wellington’s mountains.
-At the time there was only a bridal path through the mountains.
+In the 1840s Andrew Geddes Bain was working on Michell’s Pass, when he began to contemplate a pass through Wellington’s mountains.
+At the time there was only a bridle path through the mountains.
 He asked Johannes Retief to act as his guide through the mountains.
 Other members of the group were the sons of Daniel Malan and Septimus du Toit.
 Horses were provided by Field Cornet Rousseau.
 They followed a cattle track, then left their horses at the neck (now Bainskloof village or Eerste Tol), and then walked eastwards down into the kloof.

 Bainskloof Pass was opened in September 1853 and is still in use today – with a few minor improvements like getting a tarred surface in 1934.
 It became a national monument in 1980.
-There are wonderful walks and mountain streams to enjoy. <Photo of Bainskloof>
+There are wonderful walks and mountain streams to enjoy.

 The second-oldest co-operative wine cellar in the country, Bovlei Cellar, was founded in 1907 and Sedgwick’s Distillery established in 1886